ut-cuip/utc-cuip-purple-air-json-server/README.md

-# utc-cuip-purple-air-json-server
+# Overview

-The purpose of this application is to retrieve data from a Kafka server and serve it as a JSON endpoint with callbacks.
+This application retrieves data from a Kafka server and serves it as a JSON endpoint with callbacks.

-## Requirements:
+## Dependencies:

 Python 3.6.x